 The population of people over 65 is growing nationally and that is true in Mueller as well.
 The Baby Boomers started turning 75 in 2021.
 The generation that was never going to get old is now facing the reality that we all are aging.

-In Mueller, the non-profit WAAO inc is working with the neighborhood association’s Aging&Neighborhood Subcommittee to create spaces for our seniors to age gracefully by remaining active and socially involved.
+In Mueller, WAAO inc is working with the neighborhood association’s Aging&Neighborhood Subcommittee to create spaces for our seniors to age gracefully by remaining active and socially involved.

-One effort is to design, fund and have installed, a “Senior Fitness Garden” with equipment that is age and ability appropriate for seniors and their young grandchildren.
+One effort is to design, fund and have installed, a “Senior Fitness Playground” with equipment that is age and ability appropriate for seniors and their young grandchildren.

 Many Mueller residents moved here to be closer to family.
 The equipment being proposed is designed for families who want to be active together.
 Research on day care centers and the elderly led to a mix of equipment that allows both groups to be engaged and active.
 Hopefully, grandparents and their grandchildren will find this active “playground” enjoyable, entertaining and fun as they spend time together.